MicrosoftDocs/visualfsharpdocs/docs/conceptual/system.iobservable['t]-interface-[fsharp].md

 ```

 ## Remarks
 This type is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 type with the same name, **System.IObservable&#96;1**.
+If you are using .NET Framework 4, use the .NET Framework 4 type with the same name, `System.IObservable`.

 ## Instance Members